 Vasectomy: A surgical contraceptive procedure in which the vas deferens are cut and burned, closed or tied off.
 It is designed to be a permanent procedure but in some cases and with additional surgery it can be reversed.

 - Note: Vasectomy does not affect a sexual performance.
 The only difference post-vasectomy is that the ejaculated semen will no longer contain sperm.

 Vibrator: A battery or electrically-powered device used to massage and provide stimulation to the body, especially the genitals.
 They are only available for purchase by those over 18 years of age.

-Vulva: The external sex organs on a girl or woman’s body that includes the clitoris, the labia majora, the labia minora and the vaginal opening.
+Vulva: The external sex organs on the body of people with uteri that includes the clitoris, the labia majora, the labia minora, and the vaginal opening.

 Wet: When some people become aroused sexually, their vagina will produce some fluid.
 Because the fluid is slippery, it is referred to as being “wet.”

-Wet Dream: This is the release of semen from a penis while during sleeping, most commonly during puberty.
-This is also known as a nocturnal emission.
+Wet Dream: Also known as a nocturnal emission.
+This is the release of semen from a penis while during sleeping, most commonly during puberty.

-Withdrawal: A behavioral method of birth control that involves pulling a penis out of a vagina before ejaculation so that no sperm gets inside the vagina.
+Withdrawal: Also known as pulling-out or coitus interruptus.
+This is a method of birth control that involves pulling a penis out of a vagina before ejaculation so that no sperm gets inside the vagina.
 It does not provide any protection against STIs.
-This method is also known as pulling-out or coitus interruptus.

 Yeast Infection: An infection that is caused by an overgrowth of the naturally occurring yeast in a vagina.
 Symptoms can include itching, skin irritation, redness, white and clumpy discharge, and burning during urination.
 The infection can be cured by using an anti-fungal medication which can be bought in a drug store.

 - Tip: Wearing cotton, loose-fitting underwear and keeping the area around the vaginal opening dry can help prevent yeast infections.